 This Beaux-Arts monument, affectionately nicknamed the “People’s Palace” is also a symbol of resilience, as it’s was built after San Francisco’s first City Hall was destroyed in the Great Earthquake and Fire of 1906.

-A well-worth spot not only for those interested in taking gorgeous pictures but also for learning more about the history of San Francisco.
+A well-worth spot not only for those interested in snapping gorgeous photos but also for learning more about the history of San Francisco.

 The centrally-located Union Square is as much about tempting shopping spots as it is about picture-perfect places.
 Known for its captivating stores — some of the best in San Francisco —the square features green spaces where urbanites can take five on a bench to simply watch (and photograph) the city’s action unfold around them.